 Although I prefer grilled tofu, you can also bake the tofu for the vegan poke recipe in the oven.
-Regardless of the cooking method you choose, you will love the rich deep Asian flavors of this marinade.
+Regardless of the cooking method you choose, you will love this marinade's rich deep Asian flavors.

 - Drain excess marinade into a different container

-- Bake tofu for 15 minutes, turn over with a spatula and cook for another 15 minutes
+- Bake tofu for 15 minutes, turn it over with a spatula and cook for another 15 minutes.

 - Remove from the oven and let cool slightly.

-- Then, put cooked tofu back into the container with the excess marinade
+- Then, put the cooked tofu back into the container with the excess marinade.

-- In order to grill the perfect tofu on the grill, first, pre-heat the grill to medium or 400 degrees.
+- First, to grill the perfect tofu on the grill, pre-heat the grill to medium or 400 degrees.